BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/narrative_scenarios.md

 ### ROAST MUTTON

+**PARTICIPANTS**

+**Good:** Thorin Oakenshield with the Oakenshield; Kíli the Dwarf; Fíli the Dwarf; Balin the Dwarf; Dwalin the Dwarf; Bifur the Dwarf; Bofur the Dwarf; Bombur the Dwarf; Ori the Dwarf; Nori the Dwarf; Dori the Dwarf; Óin the Dwarf; Glóin the Dwarf; Bilbo Baggins.
+Note: As they have not yet ventured into the Troll's hoard, Thorin and Bilbo do not carry Orcrist or Sting respectively.
+Bilbo also has not yet found The One Ring and therefore cannot use it.

+**Evil:** Bill the Troll; Bert the Troll; Tom the Troll.

 **LAYOUT**

 The Scenario takes place in an open clearing in the Trollshaws, where the Trolls have built their camp.
 The Campfire should be placed in the centre of the board, with the area immediately around it containing supplies and an enclosure with the captured ponies.
 The rest of the board should be a mixture of densely wooded terrain and rocky outcroppings.